Criminal Defense

 Step 1: Schedule a Free Consultation

-Step 2: Intervene Before Charges are Filed
+Step 2: Act Before Charges are Filed

-Step 4: Pursue Alternative Sentencing Options
+Step 4: Explore Alternative Sentencing Programs

 What’s the difference between a public defender and a private defense lawyer?